File: PythonAppResourceBuilderExtensions.cs

 /// <para>

-/// The virtual environment must be initialized before running the project.
+/// The virtual environment must be initialized before running the app.
 By default the virtual environment folder is expected

 /// this default can be specified by using the <see cref="AddPythonApp(IDistributedApplicationBuilder, string, string, string, string, string[])"/>